esnet/netshell/README.md

 2. Copy the ```system/org/opendaylight``` and ```system/org/openexi``` directories from the
     Karaf instance packed with the OpenDaylight distribution to the the one used for NetShell.

+3. Review ```etc/custom.properties``` from ODL and copy / modify ```etc/custom.properties```
+    in the target Karaf instance accordingly.  /// Weeellll...not sure about that. ///

-3. Start up the target Karaf instance and execute the commands generated above.
+4. Start up the target Karaf instance and execute the commands generated above.

-4. Within the Karaf instance, load the ODL features of interest, for example:
+5. Within the Karaf instance, load the ODL features of interest, for example:

-        feature:install odl-restconf odl-l2switch-switch odl-mdsal-apidocs odl-dlux-core
+        feature:install odl-dlux-core odl-l2switch-all odl-l2switch-all